Jiri-Kremser/web/README.md

 ```bash
 hugo && cd public && git add -A && git commit -m "update" && git push origin master
 ```

+### Info
+So effectivelly this repo is an upstream (code) repository for [this repo](https://github.com/jkremser/jkremser.github.io) that contains the final bits.
+This repo has it as a git submodule.